intel/ai-reference-models/quickstart/recommendation/pytorch/torchrec_dlrm/inference/cpu/README.md

 | `inference_performance.sh` | Run inference to verify performance for the specified precision (fp32, bf32, bf16, fp16, or int8). |
 | `test_accuracy.sh` | Run inference to verify auroc for the specified precision (fp32, bf32, bf16, fp16, or int8). |

+### Note
+For the int8 precision, we do not mean all of the dataflow in DLRM-v2 is int8.
+In the crossnet part, the mul/add operation is excecuted at fp32 level.

 ## Run the model

 ```bash